-- All enquirers must complete necessary vetting checks for their role/s within the required time frame stated in the procedure.
+- All enquirers must complete necessary vetting checks for their role/s within the time frame stated in the procedures.

 - All enquirers must be given information and support to help them into a suitable role.
 This should make sure they have a positive and timely journey into volunteering.

-- If you are using this policy you must follow the recruitment and vetting procedures (which are reviewed and updated from time to time) in order to comply with this policy.
+- If you are using this policy you must follow the recruitment and vetting procedures (which are reviewed and updated from time to time) so you comply with this policy.

 Who should use this policy?

 If you are applying to volunteer with or are currently in an active role with Girlguiding you are subject to the terms set out in this policy and hold a responsibility to follow it.

 If you are responsible for or involved in the recruitment of volunteers, you must use this policy.
 This includes the local commissioner and ultimately the chief commissioner for the country or region, who have overall responsibility for the recruitment of volunteers.
 It also includes all volunteers in a supporting role or who have been delegated the day to day responsibilities.

 Girlguiding HQ is responsible for maintaining the membership system (GO); processing criminal record disclosure check applications; managing the results and process for risk assessment and checking references.

 If you do not follow the policy and procedures this may be considered a breach and further action may be taken in accordance with the managing concerns about adult volunteers policy.
 An application to volunteer may be refused where this policy is not followed.